 Specifically designed for artists and designers, our Liberal Arts courses open the world wide with introductions to multiple perspectives, worldviews, and experiences.
 Your Liberal Arts courses inspire curiosity and open new lines of critical inquiry.
 They help you fortify your intellectual foundation as well broadening your understanding of the world.
 You read, research, share what you’ve learned, and engage in impassioned discussion.
 You learn to synthesize strands of knowledge in a cohesive, elegant manner and to frame and articulate questions and complex ideas.
 With encouragement and support from faculty members, you learn to welcome creative and intellectual challenges, to express your vision in a clear and thorough manner, to participate in the broader culture, and to collaborate with others effectively.

 Art History classes help you develop skills of visual literacy, vocabulary, and analysis by introducing the styles, movements, artists, and techniques understood to form cultural traditions.
 Our unique thematic World Art History survey draws attention to the fact that the world of contemporary art is global and decentralized and emphasizes the connections to sociopolitical, cultural, and economic changes.
-Our curriculum emphasizes a diversity of media and helps students situate their own practice within the contemporary, global, and diverse art world.
+Our curriculum embraces a diversity of media and helps students situate their own practice within the contemporary, global, and diverse art world.
 Our courses ask students to consider the following questions: How are the creation, process, appearance, and reception of art dependent on cultural context?
 How do the subjects, impetuses and goals from the past inform contemporary art?

-Mathematics and science courses emphasize research, debate, and creative inquiry; cultivates an appreciation of beautiful ideas and powerful methods; and empowers you with the analytical tools, research skills, and knowledge base to reason logically, to argue persuasively, and to interpret theories in science and mathematics through a creative and considered lens.
+Our math and science courses emphasize research, debate, and creative inquiry.
+The curriculum cultivates an appreciation of beautiful ideas and powerful methods and empowers you with the analytical tools, research skills, and knowledge base to reason logically, to argue persuasively, and to interpret theories in science and mathematics through a creative and considered lens.